muselly/PCBS_SpeechIntelligibility.github.io/README.md

 I will be recording and cleaning these digit recordings.
 In this project, I will first be generating speech shaped noise based on these sentences which will be added to the sentence recordings at random phases in order to create 5 SNR conditions: 0, -3, -6, -9, -12 dB SNR (calculated using RMS amplitude of signal).
 In order to determine the importance of each frequency band, there will be two frequency conditions: high frequency SNR (hi) and low frequency SNR (lo).
 This will therefore involve lowpass and highpass filtering (de Cheveigné & Nelken, 2019).
 Each sentence will be randomly assigned to a SNR and frequency condition.

-This is the part of the project that I considered as most important and most useful to me in terms of learning expereince.
-It is therefore the most well-rounded.

 ### Task
 Each digit triplet will be played once to the subject.
 The subject will then be asked to type what they heard before moving on to the next triplet.